wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 ## Discovery

-The discovery process allows a backend to determine the infra domain of a given backend domain.
+The discovery process allows a backend to determine the infrastructure domain of a given backend domain.

 This step is necessary in two scenarios: